Why Food Safety Will Continue Defining the Food Industry Through the 2020s

 Our global food supply chain is becoming increasingly complex

 As global markets become increasingly interconnected due to trade and consumer tastes becoming more international, the mass production and distribution of food products are naturally becoming more complex and larger in scale.
-With globalization not set to slow down anytime soon despite recent trade tensions, tariffs, and pandemic-related supply chain issues, the importance of food safety is becoming even more pronounced.
+With globalization not set to slow down anytime soon despite recent trade tensions, tariffs, and supply chain issues, the importance of food safety is becoming even more pronounced.

-However, many of these food safety legal requirements set out by countries (such as the FSMA in the U.S. or Regulation (EC) 852 in the European Union) only cover the basics of food safety and do not account for the full spectrum of risks that can be introduced through wide-scale production, distribution, and consumption across multiple countries.
+However, many of these food safety legal requirements set out by countries (such as FSMA in the U.S. or Regulation (EC) 852 in the European Union) only cover the basics of food safety and do not account for the full spectrum of risks that can be introduced through wide-scale production, distribution, and consumption across multiple countries.
 In other words, companies looking to stay competitive proactively introduce additional food safety measures and safeguards beyond compliance.

 Consumer awareness about food safety is higher than ever